Impact of increased court fees on clinical negligence claims

 From 9 March 2015, the government implemented increased court fees for civil cases.
 The changes that have been put into place will mainly affect claims valued at £10,000 or more.
 The new issue fee for cases valued over £10,000 is now five per cent of the value of the claim and capped at a maximum fee of £10,000.

 This move has been widely criticised by many working in the legal profession.
 The Law Society is of the opinion that this will have a “huge significance to access to justice.”
 One of the areas of law where these changes are most likely to have a negative impact is clinical negligence; cases are likely to be affected by this increase as, because of the complex and serious nature of these claims, they are often valued at well over £10,000.

-Impact of the changes on law firms
+Impact of increased court fees on law firms